rabbitholiness/Bitcoin-Core-App/pages/milestones/1-2-navigation.md

 	big = "/assets/images/nav/desktop-states-big.png"
 	alt-text = "Various interactive states of the desktop navigation bar" width = 800
-	height = 685
+	height = 665
 %}

 The wallet selector differs across device types.
 While the content is identical, it appears as a dropdown on desktop, and a modal that slides up from the bottom on mobile.
+On desktop, the ellipsis (...) button for each wallet item is only visible when hovering the respective item.
+Since there is no hover interaction on touch devices, that button is always visible on mobile.

+On the technical side, the wallet name is the same as the file name.
+For closed wallets, we have no further information and cannot show wallet type or balance.

 {% include picture.html
 	image = "/assets/images/nav/wallet-selector.png"